patrick-llgc/Learning-Deep-Learning/paper_notes/pointnet.md

 - PointNet can approximate any continuous set function to any precision.
 - Hausdorff Distance measures how far two subsets of a metric space are from each other.
 - Sup vs max: Supremum (least upper bound) needs not be attained while maximum is.
 When maximum exist, maximum=supremum.
+- The CVPR presentation is [here](https://www.youtube.com/watch?v=Cge-hot0Oc0).
+There is an [overview of PointNet, PointNet++ and Frustrum PointNet from the author](https://www.youtube.com/watch?v=Ew24Rac8eYE) Charles Qi 祁芮中台.